greavr/wireguard-gke/ReadMe.md

     - Used to get kubectl context for primary cluster
 - **gke_dr_connection_command**
     - Used to get kubectl context for dr cluster
+- **gke_context1**
+    - The kubectl context name created for GKE Primary cluster.
+Used for multi-cluster setup
+- **gke_context2**
+    - The kubectl context name created for GKE DR cluster.
+Used for multi-cluster setup

 # Tool Setup Guide